-Icelandic field studies is a multidisciplinary science based on-campus and off-campus program designed for first-year, sophomore, and junior students to immerse themselves in a multifaceted exploration of the geology, biology, geography, environment, and culture of one of the most unique places on our planet.
+Icelandic Field Studies (IFS) is a multidisciplinary science based on-campus and off-campus program designed for first-year, sophomore, and junior students to immerse themselves in a multifaceted exploration of the geology, biology, geography, environment, and culture of one of the most unique places on our planet.
 This program is part of the Earlham College EPIC Advantage initiative.

 The principle curricular characteristics of the program are:

 - Multidisciplinary field science – biology (field, lab, and computational), chemistry, geology, computer science (hardware and software), archaeology, and environmental science.
-Engage students and faculty leaders from a broad range of disciplines.
+Our program engages students and faculty leaders from a broad range of disciplines.

-- Notion of place – focusing on Iceland, considering it from natural, cultural, and historical perspectives.
-Ties to local educational and scientific entities.
+- Notion of place – We consider Iceland from natural, cultural, and historical perspectives.
+We have ties to local educational and scientific entities.
 We collaborate closely with Icelandic scientists.

-- Long-term view – Each year, participants would measure the extent of a specific part of a glacier, building a data set that, over a period of years, will document one tangible aspect of climate change.
+- Long-term view – Each year, participants contribute data to projects that, over a period of years, document tangible aspects of climate change.

 - Science education and outreach – Building on the science projects, participants are expected to present the results of their work to their peers at Earlham, typically in an academic-style poster presentation or a formal presentation of learning session.

 - Microbiome analysis of soils taken in a chronosequence at the forefield of the Sólheimajökull glacier (we plan to add the Kvíárjökull glacier soon)